 Cell Transplantation and Gene Therapies for Alleviation of Chronic Pain

 Chronic pain, such as that resulting from SCI or other injuries to the nervous system, is difficult to manage clinically and contributes to reduced quality of life and productivity.
 In addition, the presence of untreated pain can interfere with the ability to fully participate in rehabilitative strategies, thus limiting potential long-term gains in functional recovery.
 Pain due to injury to the nervous system is difficult to treat and pharmacological options for patients are marginally effective in the long term and fraught with unacceptable side effects.
-Our laboratory continues to explore novel and more effective strategies in the therapeutic management of chronic pain and reduced reliance on opioids.
-Gene therapy, either via direct delivery to the nervous system or via cell transplantation, can provide a sustained and renewable source of pain-reducing agents at circumscribed nervous system sites, avoiding off-target side effects as well as potentially reversing underlying neuropathology.
-The overall goal of this research is to achieve improved and more permanent chronic pain alleviation by providing synergistic naturally-derived analgesic molecules to restore spinal inhibitory processes and reduce abnormal hyperexcitability using targeted gene therapies.
+Our laboratory explores novel and more effective strategies in the therapeutic management of chronic pain and reduced reliance on opioids.
+Cell transplantation or gene therapy via direct delivery to the nervous system can provide a sustained and renewable source of pain-reducing agents at circumscribed nervous system sites, avoiding off-target side effects as well as potentially reversing underlying neuropathology.
+The overall goal of this research is to achieve improved and more permanent chronic pain alleviation by providing synergistic naturally-derived analgesic molecules to target and reduce persistent pathological pain processes.

 Towards this goal, our current research initiatives and challenges include:

-- Design of synergistic combination analgesic gene constructs for cell transplantation or viral vector-based delivery,
+- Design of synergistic combination analgesic gene constructs for enhancing cell transplantation or viral vector-based delivery,

-- Addition of exercise training to enhance analgesic benefits and overall well-being,
+- Addition of exercise training to reduce inflammation and enhance analgesic benefits for overall long-term well-being,

-- Development and assessment of more clinically relevant behavioral models for SCI, neuropathic, and headache pain with better predictive validity for clinical translation.
+- Development of models and treatment strategies for assessment of clinically prevalent chronic pain syndromes such as low back pain and osteoarthritis with better predictive validity for clinical translation.

 American Society for Neural Therapy and Repair